Grassroots Leadership Development Program

 About the Program

-The Grassroots Leadership Development Program (GLDP) aims to promote and facilitate constructive dialogue and interaction between Hispanic citizens and public officials who are responsible for administering their local city, county, and school governments.
-Hispanic citizens will gain a better understanding of how local governments function and how they, as citizens, can play a more effective role in influencing and formulating public policy.
-Public officials will also gain a better understanding of the Hispanic community’s needs and concerns, and a greater appreciation for our interest in government and public affairs.
+The community will gain a better understanding of how local governments function by learning how they, as citizens, can play a more effective role in influencing and formulating public policy.
+Public officials will also learn and gain a better understanding of the community’s needs and concerns and a greater appreciation for the community’s interest in government and public affairs.
 USHLI implements the GLDP in interested cities and communities throughout the United States.

 Program Requirements:

-• A minimum of 10 students is required to start the program.
+A minimum of 20 community members is required for the program.

 Reporting: Agendas, sign-in and sign-out sheets, and copies of all materials provided in each session (budget summary, table of organization, etc.) must be forwarded to USHLI.

-Program Culmination: USHLI National Conference.
-GLDP Program participants may get a discount to participate in our National Conference.
+Program Culmination: GLDP participants may receive a discount to participate in the USHLI National Conference.

 Please contact our office for more information: